Mining for meaning to understand philanthropy in Uganda

 In the wake of the first COVID-19 lockdown in Uganda, CivSource Africa documented a trend that we were suddenly awake to.
 Ugandans were giving in droves, to support the effort to stem the pandemic.
 Not only that, in his weekly televised addresses to the nation during that period, President Museveni read out list upon list, of the donations for the COVID relief effort ranging from giving by corporate companies, all the way to everyday Ugandans.

-What became a collection of a few stories, quickly morphed into four volumes titled “Generosity During the Time of COVID” (the four volumes are available on both the CivSource and GFCF websites).
+What became a collection of a few stories, quickly morphed into four volumes titled “Generosity in the time of COVID-19” (the four volumes are available on both the CivSource and GFCF websites).
 We were honored to share and spread the word about the outpouring of generosity.

 This year, we decided that it was prudent to look back at all the stories we collected and to mine them for meaning.
 We wanted to understand what the stories told us about the fabric of giving in Uganda.
 We wanted to know what the stories told us about the drivers of giving, what kind of giving was generated and why, and to the extent possible, we wanted to glean lessons about how to harness this giving, not just during COVID, but beyond.
 We also wanted to know what the stories did not tell us, and to learn what more we should be asking and researching as we get to know giving in Uganda.